Alopecia Areata: The Complete 2026 Guide to Causes, Types, Treatments & What Actually Helps

 Let's Support Them Through This.

-The Kapyderm Alopecia Areata Home Treatment supports your scalp's inflammatory environment and follicle nutrition — plant-based, EU-regulated, no steroids or immunosuppressants.
-With the treatment page and product information below.
+The Kapyderm Alopecia Areata Home Treatment supports the scalp environment and follicle nutrition — plant-based, EU-regulated, no steroids or immunosuppressants.
+It works alongside medical care, not instead of it.